 2. PRACTICE SPANISH VOCABULARY WITH A PHRASEBOOK

-Of course, the key to learning any language is practice.
-And that doesn’t mean compiling and memorizing massive Spanish vocabulary lists.
+Of course, the key to learning any language is practise.
+And that doesn’t mean compiling and memorising massive Spanish vocabulary lists.
 Instead, focus on speaking commonly used phrases in the context of conversations.
 Rosetta Stone makes this part of your language learning journey easy with a phrasebook that you can quickly reference to find the most common conversational phrases in Spanish.

 3. SPEAK SPANISH DAILY